ctrl-alt-del-world/midway/README.md

     * The `web/src/lambda/shopify` file will generate new Sanity documents with these default fields.

 ## Credits
-Thanks to [Lucas](https://github.com/lucasvocos/gatsby-sanity-shopify) for kicking this whole thing off.
+ * Thanks to [Lucas](https://github.com/lucasvocos/gatsby-sanity-shopify) for kicking this whole thing off.
+ * [Ian](https://github.com/dictions) with the smooth react-transition-group page transitions
+ * [Ian] For his analytics pattern
-[Ian](https://github.com/dictions) with the smooth react-transition-group page transitions [Trevor](https://github.com/thetrevorharmon) for the siteContext component from his [Gatsby-Shopify-Starter](https://github.com/thetrevorharmon/sell-things-fast/blob/master/src/context/StoreContext.js)
+ * [Trevor](https://github.com/thetrevorharmon) for the siteContext component from his [Gatsby-Shopify-Starter](https://github.com/thetrevorharmon/sell-things-fast/blob/master/src/context/StoreContext.js)
-[David](https://github.com/blimpmason) for fixing the scrollTop on page transition
+ * [David](https://github.com/blimpmason) for fixing the scrollTop on page transition

 ## More learning